 Rhino, and is hailed as a conservation success story with the population being brought back from the brink by timely and effective action.

-the parks vegetation is comprised of the stately Sal trees (Shorea robusta).
+half of the parks vegetation is comprised of the stately Sal trees (Shorea robusta).
 These dense thickets are interspersed with grass lands with the gigantic elephant grass and